julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 ### Step 1: Recode the outcome into a binary variables

 After importing the dataset, we start by pulling its first few rows and information, so as to get an idea of the data we are working with.
-The Duplicated_issue column has many missing values and will not be useful later on, so we drop this column.
+We notice that the `Duplicated_issue` column has many missing values.
+It will thus not be useful later on, so we drop this column.

-We will use the priority level as the outcome variable, however it currently has multiple possible values.
+We will use the priority level as the outcome variable, although it currently has multiple possible values.
 We change it into 2 categories: P3, or else.
-To do so, we use a lambda function on the Priority column which keeps “P3” as a value if it is already “P3”, and for any other values changes it to “else”.
+To do so, we use a lambda function on the `Priority` column which keeps “P3” as a value if it is already “P3”, and changes all the other values to “else”.

 We check whether this worked properly by counting the values of each possible priority level, and we see then that the dataset is highly imbalanced with 88% of the observations having a P3 priority.

-Next, we concatenate the Title and Description columns into a single Text column, and drop the Title and Description columns.
+Next, we concatenate the `Title` and `Description` columns into a single `Text` column.
+We then drop the `Title` and `Description` columns.
 This way, we will only have one column with all text to be analyzed.
 Then, we clean this new column, using the Clean function from the preparation module, and only keep clean text with more than 20 characters.

 Finally, we split our dataset into test and training samples.
 We use 80% of the data as a training set and hold out the remaining 20% into a test set.
 We use the stratify argument to keep the original class distribution (88% of P3) in the training and test sets.
 We see that we have over 36k observations in the training set and over 9k observations in the test set.

 ### Step 2: Vectorization

-We decide to use TF-IDF vectorization on the training sample, by using the TfidfVectorizer.
-This is because our dataset is composed of a Text for each observation, and we have thousands of observations.
-We thus want to consider not only how important a certain term is in the observed document (Text of that observation), but also we want to account for its frequency in the entire corpus (the set of observations).
+We decide to use TF-IDF vectorization on the training sample.
+We want to consider not only how important a certain term is in the observed document, but we also want to account for its frequency in the entire corpus.

-We use the vectorizer and not the transformer, as it combines in a single operation both the text tokenization and the TF-IDF scores.
-This way, it streamlines the pipeline.
-As settings for the TfidfVectorizer, we only keep tokens that have a frequency of more than 10, we include bigrams and we use the usual english stopwords.
+We only keep tokens that have a frequency of more than 10 when using the TfidfVectorizer.
+We also include bigrams and we use the usual english stopwords.

 ### Step 3: Build reference results

-As we will assess our models against the held out test set, we first also vectorize java_X_test.
 We build a trivial classifier, which will always predict the majority class (P3), that we later use as a baseline to assess the other models.
 To do so, we use the DummyClassifier and apply the “most frequent” strategy.
 We then use this trivial classifier to predict the baseline Y, by applying our model to the vectorized test set.

 We then choose five other machine learning classifiers to train and evaluate against the trivial classifier: